php/php-langspec/spec/10-expressions.md

 `e2` positions.
 Bits shifted off the right end are discarded, and the sign bit is propagated from the left end.

 If either operand does not have type `int`, its value is first converted to that type.
+If either or both operands were leading-numeric or non-numeric strings, a non-fatal error MUST be produced for each.

 The type of the result is `int`, and the value of the result is that after the shifting is complete.
 The values of `e1` and `e2` are unchanged.